HyperNet-Adaptation for Diffusion-Based Test Case Generation: Methodology

 The manipulators in \tool are LDMs with varying architectures.
 While the specific architecture is not critical, it is important that we can copy the weights of relevant blocks to initialize the HyperNet.
 The original networks are frozen and do not change, but the copied HyperNet is trainable.

-To manipulate the latent states of the LDM, we add \emph{zero layers}, which are inserted between a copied block and a standard block to modulate the copied networks outputs (see \autoref{sec:controlnet}).
+To manipulate the latent states of the LDM, we add \emph{zero layers}, which are inserted between a copied block and a standard block to modulate the copied network's outputs (see \autoref{sec:controlnet}).

 Unlike standard ControlNets, which require control signals to be spatially aligned with the input image, \tool directly uses the SUT's predictions as control inputs.
 Since these predictions may be non-spatial, we introduce a trainable condition embedding function $\phi_c(\cdot)$ that projects arbitrary SUT outputs into a spatial control signal compatible with the image latent space.
 The projection mechanism and its dimensionality-dependent cases are formalized in \autoref{alg:proj} and further described in \autoref{sec:projector}.